 - Compile information requested by the campus budget office or

-payable vouchers, purchase orders, transfer of funds forms, etc.,
+payable vouchers, purchase orders, transfer of funds forms, etc.

-and conduct financial transfers between departmental accounts, and
+authorizes and conducts financial transfers between departmental

-into and out of the department.
+accounts, and into and out of the department.

-information to departmental administrators and departmental
+background information to departmental administrators and

-committees that report to the chair.
+departmental committees that report to the chair.

-judgment record/resource in order to provide department
+record/resource in order to provide department continuity.

 development needs of staff.

 - Analyze department resources to align with department goals and

 - Continually analyze processes, workflow, and operations to